I’ve spent a good 10 or 11 weekends in Dingle in Kerry over the years, and the place never gets old.

 1. The Fish Box

-This family run restaurant can promise fresh seafood straight from the sea onto your plate, especially since they own a trawler and the owner’s brother, Patrick, catches the seafood.
+This family run restaurant dishes up fresh seafood straight from sea to plate (they own a trawler and the owner’s brother, Patrick, apparently catches the fish).

 The boat can take 5-15 days at sea to make sure they get the best seafood.
 A lot of the dishes come with a seafood twist like a prawn burrito or monkfish goujons.